 These are most of the common mistakes you will face with during your playtime in the golf course as a beginner.
 You will probably face other ones too.

-Your goal should be looking out for mistakes and try to learn from better golfers and professionals.
+Your goal should be looking out for mistakes and try to learn from better and more experienced golfers.